 I was playing with the code, to made some updates.
 First of all, I test size of terminal with tput command.
 Also there are few minor changes to clean up the code, so I saved almost 100 bytes!
 I've tried to improve the speed, but any change is not noticeable :(

-The fire effect is computed inside one big string (columns × rows) and the numbers inside the string addressing pixel palette $B. You can display this palette with:
+The fire effect is computed inside one big string (columns × rows) and

-B=(' ' '\E[0;31m.' '\E[0;31m:' '\E[1;31m+' '\E[0;33m+' '\E[1;33mU' '\E[1;33mW');
+B=(' ' '\E[0;31m.' '\E[0;31m:' '\E[1;31m+' '\E[0;33m+' '\E[1;33mU' '\E[1;33mW'); echo -e ${B[*]}

-Each „pixel“ contains ANSI code for terminal color and some character to create the fading effect.
+Each pixel contains ANSI code for terminal color and some character to create the fading effect.

 The nice description of fire algorithm can be find here.